openstack/training-guides/doc/upstream-training/source/slides/howitsmade-official-projects.rst

 ===========================
 - `Requirements <https://governance.openstack.org/reference/new-projects-requirements.html>`_
   for official OpenStack projects
-- Projects are evolving themselves and also sustain for one collaborative framework, OpenStack
+- Projects improve and grow independently but also strive to improve one collaborative framework: OpenStack

  - Projects APIs are documented within the project
  - Testable on its own
  - Dashboard (horizon) and DevStack provide plugin interface for easy integration
- - Projects are tracked in the
-   `Project Navigator <https://www.openstack.org/software/project-navigator>`_
+ - Core and mature Big Tent projects are tracked in the `Project Navigator <https://www.openstack.org/software/project-navigator>`_

 - Big Tent is a code name for the official OpenStack projects

  .. note::

-  - Project Navigator doesn't include all OpenStack Projects at this time.
-    Currently limited to core projects and more mature Big Tent projects.
+  - Not all projects are currently tracked in Project Navigator.
+The goal, however, is for it to be an ever growing list.

 Benefits of being an Official OpenStack project
 ===============================================